ArmandoBarron/xel/BuildingBlocks/Readme.md

-Deep learning and convert not working.
+convert not working.

-They are no up to date and are working with a previus version of GR-DataServices
+They are no up to date and are working with a previus version of XEL